 - Avoid constipation by eating high-fiber foods, drinking plenty of fluids and, if needed, taking a fiber supplement

 - Control coughing

-Kegel exercises strengthen your pelvic floor muscles.
-A strong pelvic floor provides better support for your pelvic organs, prevents prolapse from worsening and relieves symptoms associated with posterior vaginal prolapse.
+Kegel exercises strengthen pelvic floor muscles.
+A strong pelvic floor provides better support for pelvic organs.
+It also might relieve bulge symptoms that posterior vaginal prolapse can cause.